salvadordata/Mr.-CrackBot-AI-Nano/README.md

 - **Directory Setup**:
   - Automated the creation of necessary directories (e.g., `data/wordlists`, `data/captures`) during initialization.

+Here’s a more detailed version with three concise paragraphs:

+✨ Update: Initial Build Complete!

+The first build of Mr. CrackBot AI is now fully functional, integrating Hugging Face GPT-2 for AI-powered wordlist generation.
+The system processes network metadata such as SSID, location, and known parameters to create highly targeted password guesses.
+This initial AI-driven approach ensures that guesses are optimized based on the specific characteristics of the target network.

+Users can further customize the cracking process by inputting additional parameters, such as aliases, known passwords, or other personal information related to the target.
+This data is seamlessly incorporated into the AI model’s wordlist generation, allowing for highly specific and adaptive password predictions.
+The combination of user input and AI intelligence provides a flexible and user-driven approach to password cracking.

+The guesses generated from AI are then merged with pattern-based techniques, like default router configurations, to create a comprehensive wordlist.
+Logging and error tracking ensure all processes are transparent and easy to refine, making Mr. CrackBot AI a powerful tool that balances automation, user input, and traditional cracking methods.

 ---

 ## 🧠 How It Works